-Organisers of International Women’s Day are calling for people to post their #IWD2019 message on social media with your “hands out” balance pose for a strong call-to-action for others to help forge a #BalanceForBetter.
+Organisers of International Women’s Day are calling for people to post their #IWD2020 message on social media with your arms out front and striking the #EachforEqual pose to motivate others and to make International Women’s Day your day.

 You can find the latest news, inspirational articles and events celebrating International Women’s Day below.
 If you have an event that you feel would benefit our members, you can promote this on WeAreTheCity.
 Charity or not-for-profit events are free to publish, while all other events will incur an admin fee – please email [email protected]